What is a dental crown?

 What happens if my crown falls off?
 Save the crown and call us immediately at (508) 481-0110.
 In most cases, we can re-cement the original crown the same day.
 Do not try to glue it back with household adhesive.
 If you cannot get to our office right away, a small dab of denture adhesive or toothpaste inside the crown can temporarily hold it in place.

 Do I need a crown after every root canal?
 Almost always for back teeth (premolars and molars), which bear significant chewing forces.
 For front teeth that have minimal structural loss, a crown may not be immediately necessary, but Dr. Fatima will assess the remaining tooth structure and make a recommendation based on fracture risk.
-The Journal of Endodontics (2019) reported that root-canal-treated molars without crowns had a sixfold higher fracture rate than those with crowns within five years.
+Clinical research has demonstrated that root-canal-treated molars without crown protection have significantly higher fracture rates than those restored with crowns.
+A registry study (Salvi et al., 2007) found roughly six-fold higher failure rates in uncrowned versus crowned molars over 9–10 years, and systematic reviews confirm 5-year survival rates of 81.6% without crowns versus 92.7% with crowns.

 If you think you may need a crown, or if you have been told by another dentist that you do, call Innova Smiles at (508) 481-0110 or book an evaluation online.
 We will confirm whether a crown is the right choice and show you exactly what it would look like using our digital smile design tools.
-Patients from Grafton, Sudbury, and throughout the I-495 corridor trust our Marlborough office for same-day CEREC crowns because one appointment means one trip and one day of recovery--not weeks of waiting with a fragile temporary.
+Patients from Grafton, Sudbury, and throughout the I-495 corridor trust our Marlborough office for digitally-designed custom porcelain crowns built around precise digital scanning and a comfortable temporary while your permanent crown is crafted.

 Related Articles